NemoursResearch/FormantNet/User/README.md

 **FRAME_STRIDE_MSEC:** As described above, this parameter determines the spacing between analysis windows (e.g. every 5.0 msec by default) and thus how many formant measurements are produced per file.
 But also note that this also controls how many analysis windows are extracted and used during training as well.
 So, for example, reducing this to 2.5 msec would in effect double the amount of training instances from the same training set (doubling the training time), while increasing it to 10.0 msec would halve the training material.

 **WINDOW_LENGTH_MSEC:** This parameter (default 32.0 msec) determines the analysis window width (amount of signal used to predict formant values).
-Note that this value along with the MAX\_ANALYSIS\_FREQ determines the resulting size of the spectral envelope (number of frequency bins), and hence the model's "input size" (size = WINDOW\_LENGTH\_MSEC * self.MAX\_ANALYSIS_FREQ / 1000.0 + 1).
+Note that this value along with the MAX\_ANALYSIS\_FREQ determines the resulting size of the spectral envelope (number of frequency bins), and hence the model's "input size" (size = WINDOW\_LENGTH\_MSEC * MAX\_ANALYSIS_FREQ / 1000.0 + 1).
 Increasing it will increase the model's size, possibly increasing its performance but also substantially increasing training and testing times.

 **TESTRUN:** Setting this to True causes the script to run in Test Mode: Only 50 training files and 25 validation files are loaded for training, only 3 epochs of training are run, and only 10 files are tested.
 The entire script should only take a few minutes.
 In addition, the prefix "tmp_" is prepended to the given model and output directories (to avoid writing the test output to the final directories).
 So doing an initial run with TESTRUN = True is a great way to quickly test your setup, making sure all the required software is installed, input and output files are readable and writeable, and so forth, before running the script for real.